iconify/iconify-react/readme.md

 * --source json: directory where JSON files are located.
 * --dir json: sub-directory where JSON files are located, used in combination with --package (see package.json for example).
 * --target icons: directory where to save components.
 Build script will also create sub-directories with prefixes, so for example fa-home will be in icons/fa/home.js
+* --typescript: export .d.ts files for each icon.
+This option doubles amount of files, but it is needed if you are using React with TypeScript.
+Enabled by default.
+* --no-typescript: do not export .d.ts files.
+Use this if you are not using TypeScript to reduce amount of exported files.
 * --no-cleanup: prevent build script from deleting old files.
 By default everything in target directory is removed to clean up old build data, this will prevent clean up.
 * --silent: prevent build script from logging export process.
 * --ignore-prefix: do not validate prefixes.
 By default build script requires filenames to match prefixes, so for example "fa-solid" should be in "fa-solid.json", adding this to command line will prevent that check.